Conflict being driven by ecological damage, report finds | DW | 07.10.2021

 And those countries, as well as being at risk of further conflict, are also likely to experience mass migration.
 More than 50 million people were forcibly displaced by conflict and violence in Sub-Saharan Africa, the Middle East and North Africa in 2020.

-"Today about 1.26 billion people are living in those 30 countries, and therefore we say that they are at a high risk of both conflict and displacement caused by environmental damages."
+"Today about 1.26 billion people are living in those 30 countries, and therefore we say that they are at a high risk of both conflict and displacement caused by environmental damages," Stroobants said.

 The report found that, although many ecological threats, such as water and food scarcity, exist without climate change, they are inevitably exacerbated by it, potentially pushing countries into new or deeper conflict and pushing more people out of their homes.
 By 2050, climate change is expected to displace an additional 86 million people in sub-Saharan Africa alone.